eeshafarrukh/UIassignment/README.md

 ## Test Project 11

 **Description:**
-This project contains HTML and CSS files, serving as a basic web development template.
+This project serves as a fundamental web development assignment, emphasizing the implementation of responsive design and interactive user interfaces using HTML and CSS.

 **Getting Started:**
 Clone the repository using the command: `git clone https://github.com/eeshafarrukh/UIassignment.git`